u16rogue/page-v1/articles/local-markdown/podman-containers-as-a-sandbox.md

     - `podman images -a`

 ## Creating a disposable sandbox
-If you need to do something real quick and dont want to keep the container right after you can set it up to automatically dispose itself on exit.
+If you need to do something and do not want to keep the container right after you can set it up to automatically dispose itself on exit.

     - `podman run --rm -it --name sandbox alpine /bin/sh`
         - `--rm` - Removes the container on exit